vraj-patel/Image_Repo/README.md

 When uploading an image, if a caption (description of the image) is not passed as form-data, the `/Image_Captioning` directory will automatically generate a caption.
 This way, if no caption is provided, this repo can still perform text based search.

 This is done by using a Convolutional Neural Network (CNN) to extract and encode features from the image, as commonly done by other computer vision projects, and uses a Recurrent Neural Network (RNN) to decode features to form a description of the image.
 VGG16 is a pre-trained CNN based model used to encode the features.
 A RNN is trained to greedily generate a sequence of words to form the caption.
-Inspiration for this (sub)project was taken from Jason Brownlee's blog post on image captioning.
+This sub)project was taken from Jason Brownlee's blog post on image captioning.

 Since training a RNN is a cumbersome and memory intensive process, the tokenizer and extracted features file are provided in the `/Image_Captioning` directory.
 Optimized model(s) are provided in `/final_ml_models`.